 After you’ve made the big decision to uproot your life, there are many important people to notify about your upcoming move.
 Start with your real estate agent or landlord to ensure you’re not paying for another month’s rent.
 Updating your address will ensure that none of your services are interrupted and that you continue to receive all of your bills and subscriptions.
 Don’t forget to disconnect your utilities, cable, and internet, and arrange to have them set up in your new home.

-Many people underestimate the stress that comes with moving day.
+Many people underestimate the stress that comes on moving day.
 Set yourself up for success by clearing your schedule.
-Plan to take the day or even the whole week off from work.
+If possible, plan to take the day or even the whole week off from work.
 Arrange for childcare or a petsitter if necessary.
-With your sole focus on the move, your day will go a lot smoother.
+With your sole focus on the move, there’ll be fewer opportunities for unexpected setbacks to arise.

-Now that you’ve let the right people know and cleared up your calendar, it’s time to figure out How to Pack for a Move.
+Now that you’ve let the right people know and cleared up your calendar, it’s time to figure out how to pack for your move.

 Make sure you don’t skimp on the packing supplies!
 Stocking up on everything now will save you from hectic trips to Bunnings on moving day.
 Once you have them, you can start the packing process early by boxing up infrequently-used items.